-WordPress provides an easy-to-use, powerful and flexible CMS application to publish information about your business online.
+WordPress provides an easy-to-use, powerful and flexible way to manage your content online.

-Publishing content regularly can help grow your business online faster.
-With WordPress, getting your content published online is as easy as 1-2-3:
+Publishing content regularly can help you grow your business presence online faster.
+Getting your content published online with WordPress is as easy as 1-2-3:

 - Think …